siyelo/dna/_docs/decisions.md

 -   **How important is this question to you?** How important is it to those who are affected?
 Is it a critical decision or trivial one?
 -   **Is the decision reversible?** Most decisions are.
-What is the consequence of making the “wrong” decision, and who is affected by that?
+What is the consequence of making the "wrong" decision, and who is affected by that?
 -   **How easy or hard is the decision?** How easy is it to reach consensus with all people affected?